Ecology 8000 Synthesis/Review paper assignment

 The papers will be peer-reviewed by students in the course and by faculty and graduate students in the Odum School of Ecology (and possibly in related departments at UGA).
 Reviews will provide the basis for the editorial decision.
 A decision letter and the reviews will be provided to the authors (and reviewers).
 Editorial review will determine if the papers are ready for publication or require further revision (you should anticipate the latter; it is extremely rare for a paper to be accepted "as is", and this has never happened with this particular journal).
 Review (constructive criticism from one's scientific peers) and revision (in light of that criticism) are the components of the publication process that maintain high standards of quality and significance in the scientific literature.

-We will devote class time to a discussion of the mechanics of manuscript preparation and revision, as well as the review process.
+Author guidelines for TREE offer a general template for the structure of the review.
+However, we will devote class time to a discussion of the mechanics of manuscript preparation and revision, as well as the review process.
 It is hoped that by participating in this process in the course of writing your papers, you will develop greater insight into the nature of scientific publication, both from the viewpoint of a producer and a consumer of that literature.

-First draft due at the beginning of class
+First draft due at 5 pm

-First submission due by 9AM
+First submission (including cover letter) due by 5:00 PM

-Peer Reviews due by 5pm
+Peer reviews due by 5pm

-Final Submissions due by 5pm
+Final drafts (including the response to reviewer comments) due by 5pm